thingsinjars/csstest/source/contents/tools/ghoststory.md

 ## GhostStory

+_This project has been replaced with the [Hardy](hardy.html) project.
+The original content is kept below for reference._

 The aim of this project is to allow developers to test their CSS using [Cucumber story files](http://cukes.info/).
 It uses [SpookyJS](https://github.com/WaterfallEngineering/SpookyJS) as an interface between [Node.JS](http://nodejs.org/) (server built on JS) and [CasperJS](http://casperjs.org/) which is an abstraction and testing layer for [PhantomJS](http://phantomjs.org/).

 The reason for using Cucumber files is that they are simple, plain-text files that can be shared between everyone involved in the project - developers, designers, product owners - so that everyone agrees on what is being made.